By Jody Weisel

 For me, step one was to build an engine that was fast and powerful but manageable.
 My Chad Reed YZ250 experience taught me that I didn’t need an explosive, race-gas-fueled works engine.
 So, this time, when I asked Mitch to port my YZ250 engine, I turned him down when he offered to give me all the works trickery that I had back in 2008.
 Instead, I told him I wanted Pro Circuit’s custom porting mated to a milled cylinder head that could burn pump gas.
 The engine work, which Mitch did himself, cost $379.95.

-Step two: In 2011, Yamaha went to a global spec on the YZ250.
-This meant less compression in the cylinder head and a 75mm-longer muffler?all in the name of making the bike run on Namibia gas, as well as Beverly Hills gas.
-As it sits on the showroom floor, the 2013-14 Yamaha YZ250?and most of its clone-like brethren back to 2006?pumps out around 46 horsepower.
+In 2011, Yamaha went to a global spec on the YZ250.
+This meant less compression in the cylinder head and a 75mm-longer muffler—all in the name of making the bike run on Namibia gas, as well as Beverly Hills gas.
+As it sits on the showroom floor, the 2013-15 Yamaha YZ250—and most of its clone-like brethren back to 2006 pump out around 46 horsepower.
 I know I said that I wanted a more manageable powerband, but I didn’t want to give up four horses to a KTM 250SX or nine horses to a KX450F in the land rush to the first turn.

 This LightSpeed carbon fiber rear brake scoop may seem like so much foof, but it is based on the scoop that Jean-Michel Bayle used on his works Honda 20 years ago.
 Brake draggers will understand how it works and what it does.

-Step five: I think that the Kayaba SSS suspension is the cat’s meow of production suspension systems?and on the YZ250, it is even better than on the four-strokes.
+I think that the Kayaba SSS suspension is the cat’s meow of production suspension systems and on the YZ250 it is even better than on the four-strokes.
 Why?
 Because the YZ250 is only 218 pounds, and it got spec’d during a more generous R&D time at Yamaha, which meant an 18mm shock shaft and amazingly versatile damping specs.

 The plus for me was that I didn’t need to revalve the front or the rear.
 I had Bones Bacon throw in a set of stiffer 0.45 fork springs while I went looking for a 4.9 kg/mm titanium shock spring.
 There was a problem.
 My usual source for titanium springs, DSP, was no longer carrying them.
 Instead, DSP had developed a new line of silicon-chromoly steel springs that had the properties of Ti and were only $89.
 I was thinking about going with the chromoly spring when DSP called and said that they found their last titanium spring on a dusty shelf in their warehouse.
 As luck would have it, it was a 4.9 kg/mm spring for a YZ250.
 If you could buy this spring, it would cost $600, but you can’t buy it.
 And since it was the last one, DSP gave it to me.